Day 27 - made it to Colorado (22.5 miles)

 Soon after getting all settled for bed I hear what appears to be rain hitting my tent.
 Never came down very hard and didn’t last very long.
-I was surprised when I woke up this morning it didn’t look like it rain.
-Also it sounded like there were strong winds but I never felt it, most of need the tree cover and/or the wind was howling down by the lakes.
+I was surprised when I woke up this morning it didn’t look like it rained.
+Also it sounded like there were strong winds but I never felt it, must because of the tree cover and/or the wind was howling down by the lakes.

 Woke up at my normal time of 6am but didn’t feel the need the rush packing up as I only had 20 miles today.
 After about an hour at camp I was off to hiking towards Colorado.

 Leaving the campground I was hiking on the edge of a cliff.
-Wasn’t too bad but had their been snow it would have been scary.
+Wasn’t too bad but had there been snow it would had been scary.

 The ridge walk didn’t last long as I entered thick forest where I was having to walk around or over some tree blow downs.
 I knew this would be a preview for later today as there are suppose to be a lot of blow downs 7 miles out from the border.

-Forest hiking didn’t last as long as I thought until I was out hiking on the top of the mountain and getting a nice 360 degree view.
+Forest hiking didn’t last as long as I thought which then took me out on the top of the mountain with a nice 360 degree view.
 I could see Colorado and it’s snow top peaks.

 At times hiking on the top peak was very rocky so that was the trade off for the view.

 I then had a downhill to a nice little stream where I decided to take my long break for the day, about 11 miles in.
 It was much earlier than normal, 10:30am, but I knew this would be the best stop for water and a flat spot.

 Towards the end of my break I could see large clouds coming over the peak just north of me so that was my que to leave.